Excursion to Avila and Segovia from Madrid

 Departure from our terminal with destination Avila.
 Its great Romanesque wall of the 11th century surrounds the old town and guards a large part of its monumental treasure… more than a simple town, it looks like a castle.
 It counts with numerous Romanesque churches, gothic palaces and a fortified cathedral of the 12th century.
 Santa Teresa de Jesus was born here, the great mystic of the Catholic Church.
 We will make a stop on the hill of “Los Cuatro Postes” to admire one of the most beautiful views of the city.
 During our guided tour we can highlight the visit of the Cathedral (from the outside), the Basilica of San Vicente and Santa Teresa Convent.

 We will continue our trip to Segovia.
 It was an important military centre during the Roman period, proof of which the construction of its magnificent Aqueduct.
 Segovia, chosen by some Castilian Kings for their residence, preserves one of the most remarkable medieval complexes of Spain.
 Upon arrival, you’ll enjoy some free time for lunch (see tour options).
-After that we will visit the Cathedral (the last gothic cathedral built in Spain, and considered, because of its elegance, “The Lady of the Spanish Cathedrals”) and also the Alcazar (the most spectacular castle of the country) with its recent Museum of Artillery.
-Return to Madrid and the end of our service.
+After lunch, we will take a guided walk through the monumental area to admire the Aqueduct, the exteriors of the Cathedral (the last Gothic cathedral, built in Spain, considered for its elegance “The Lady of the Spanish Cathedrals“) and we will finish with the interior visit of the Alcazar (the most spectacular castle in the country), with its recent artillery museum.
+Return to Madrid and end of our services.

 The excursion to Avila and Segovia includes: